 Learn how to make home canned spaghetti sauce the easy way by following these simple steps.
 This delicious, savory pasta sauce is the perfect topping for many pasta dishes, not just spaghetti.
 Looking for a fabulous way to use a bountiful tomato crop?
 Want to know how to easily make good use of your harvest?
 You’re in the right place.
 Keep reading for the best, garden-fresh, home-canned spaghetti sauce recipe with fresh tomatoes.
+Update: This recipe is also an excellent way to use frozen tomatoes as well!
+Read on to get started.

 Home Canned Spaghetti Sauce Equipment